evanx/redex/README.md

          }, options.timeout);
       });
 ```
+where ES7 `async` functions always return an ES6 `Promise.`

-Alternatively processors return a promise to reply later:
+Other processors return a promise to reply later:
 ```javascript
 export default class RateLimitFilter {